brisa-build/brisa/docs/building-your-application/deploying/render-com.md

 # Deploying on Render.com

 This documentation outlines the process of deploying a Brisa application on [Render.com](https://render.com).
-Render is a cloud service provider that offers uploaddable **static sites** and a web service with **docker containers**.
+Render is a cloud service provider that offers uploadable **static sites** and a web service with **docker containers**.

 Depending on your [`output`](/building-your-application/configuring/output) strategy, you can deploy your Brisa application on Render.com using different approaches: